-We have been a leading Physical Therapy Clinic in Plainview, Texas and the surrounding areas since 1999, and have developed a reputation as the place to go for treatment.
-Now we are also in San Antonio.
+We have been a leading Physical Therapy Clinic in Texas since 1999, and have developed a reputation as the place to go for treatment.
+The original clinic began in West Texas and has now moved to San Antonio.
 Get in touch to find out more and to book your first appointment.

 What makes Texas Manual Therapy so different?

 This is a hands-on clinic.
 Traditional physical therapy typically consists of heat, massage, electrical stimulation, ultrasound and exercise.
 We use advanced manual techniques to address tight connective tissue (or fascia), relax muscles, restore joint motion, and relieve pain.
 Our list of advanced skills includes Joint Mobilization, Myofascial Release, and Counterstrain.